 American Sign Language Classes

-The BEGINNERS class is held TUESDAY EVENINGS at 6:30 to 8:00 p.m. for EIGHT WEEKS.
+The BEGINNERS class is held TUESDAY EVENINGS from 5:30 p.m. to 7:00 p.m. for SIX WEEKS.

 The enrollment fee is $75.00.